FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="dequeueamember"></a>
 # **DequeueAMember**
-> QueueMember DequeueAMember (string accountId, string queueId, string callId)
+> QueueMember DequeueAMember (string queueId, string callId)

 Dequeue a Member